soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 ### I did a whoopsie and missed my company's annual hackathon
 ---

 My company hosts an internal hackathon every year.
 As someone who routinely complains about (I know, I need to stop) not having enough autonomy, you'd think I'd be first in line for this.
-(Last year, I learned how to [animate](/files/fun/apruchnicki-spine-animations.mp4) in [Spine](https://esotericsoftware.com/)!--it's janky--I realized halfway through that I filtered out some key controls to smooth between frames--but I love him.)
+(Last year, I learned how to animate in [Spine](https://esotericsoftware.com/)! ([Last year's contribution](/files/fun/apruchnicki-spine-animations.mp4) | Note: The animation is janky...
+I realized halfway through that I filtered out some key controls to smooth between frames, but I love him.)

 Unfortunately, the project I signed up for this year fell through, so I didn't participate much.
 But I could have.
 And this blog post chronicles why I didn't, so I can remember what to do for the next one.

 ## Failure 1: I didn't set up a project intro call

-There are many things outside my control, but one thing I could have done was to set up an intro call to learn what the developer's goals and intents were for the project in advance.
+I should've set up an intro call to learn what the developer's goals and intents were for the project.
 Originally I learned that docs would be needed and we had some basic goals and design ideas.
+Sometimes what's conveyed in a DM isn't the same energy as what's conveyed in person, and a kickoff meeting is absolutely needed to determine someone's general sentiment about a project.

-In the end, rather than set up a call to get an update the week before the hackathon (and potentially join a different project), I decided that I could just lay low and document whatever the engineer ended up doing, and perhaps grab his p4 shelf to try out some settings and do some light design work if it came to it.
-Instead, the project was canceled without a heads up.
+The project was canceled without a heads up, and that wasn't a total surprise.

 ![notion page for our project](/img/posts/2025/apruchnicki-failed-hackathon.png "*Made a notion page for the project with a small db of reference for the thing we hoped to do.*")